 Street to roof network topology

-In this simulation scenario already addressed by Figure 24 the network elements density has been increased by adding some more RT nodes as access terminals on the rooftop corners of buildings (such as in a FWA use case), as shown in Figure 25.
-Antenna vertical HPBW characteristic only (Figure 26) is used to access the roof terminals (no steering capability assumed in Elevation plane).
-As usual direction towards the access point is referred as uplink (UL) and the opposite is downlink (DL).
+In this simulation scenario, already addressed in Figure 24 the network elements density has been increased by adding some more RT nodes as access terminals on the rooftop corners of buildings (such as in a FWA use case), as shown in Figure 25.
+Antenna vertical HPBW characteristic only (Figure 26) is used to access the roof terminals (no steering capability assumed in elevation plane).
+As usual, direction towards the access point is referred as uplink (UL) and the opposite is downlink (DL).

 Results for the simulated links are shown in case the buildings and the streets are realised by a partial reflecting material (concrete) or by a perfectly reflecting one.